European Labour Mobility Congress

 No Staff, No Pay, No Way to Care!

-II – Technology in Service of Cross Border Employment by Count’em & Marta Zięba-Szklarska
+II – Count, Don’t Guess – Calculating Employment Costs for Intra-EU Service Providers by Count’em & Marta Zięba-Szklarska

 III – Posting of workers to The Netherlands by David Wernsing